 - Birds like to be tucked away and secluded while bathing.
 Place your bird bath close to shrubs, foliage, or larger plants.

 - Keep your bird bath a reasonable distance from bird feeders.
 Birds are messy eaters and will drop their food into their drink.

 - Level out your bird bath.
 Placing your bird bath on level ground will allow you to fill it with more water – keeping it cleaner.

 Do Hummingbirds Bathe?

-Surprisingly, hummingbirds will use your bird bath.
-Even more so if it has running water.
-Hummingbirds taking a bath will still want to hover.
+Surprisingly, hummingbirds will use your bird bath even more so if it has running water.
+Hummingbirds hover while bathing.
 Therefore, your bird bath will attract more hummingbirds with a gentle flow of water.

 Want to Get More Wildlife in Your Backyard?

-Incorporating a bird bath into your garden can have many benefits.
-Especially if you know the best way to keep bird bath clean.
+Incorporating a bird bath into your garden can have many benefits, especially if you know the best way to keep a bird bath clean.
 A clean bird bath will invite birds and other helpful creatures into your yard.